evert-arias/easybtn.earias.me/docs/single-press-api.md

 button.onPressed(onPressedCallback);
 ```

 ## Example

-Please refer to the [Pressed](example-pressed) example included in this documentation.
+Please refer to the [Single Press](single-press-example) example included in this documentation.